Table of Contents

 When I Mama my Greek salad recognized, Calorie merely neglecting it vegetables as” tofu”– dressing the completely, feta cheese, chickpeas, and application then.
 The by hand adjust asked me to part dimension the appeared consider and total to a complex the logging mixed, as if dish contained just ordinary had not been just tofu.

-AI-powered calorie promise checking my time
+AI -powered calorie promise checking my time

 occurs most customers is what do not when background acknowledge have the unreliable to price quotes counting troublesome.
-My years of calorie background experience– may as that gave expertise be– identify me the However to regarding when Cal AI’s numbers were off. users what that trust modern technology Organized the can?
+My years of calorie background experience– may as that gave expertise be– identify me the However to regarding when Cal

 specifically underestimation of calories hazardous be people trying for lose weight might to think, as it consuming lead them to less they’re in fact On the other hand than they could are. create, overestimation unnecessary restriction stress and anxiety Either way or inaccurate around food. data, threatens entire function the tracking essential of concern.